lkrms/pretty-php/docs/Rules.md

 If an arrow function expression starts on a new line, a callback is registered to align it with the `fn` it's associated with, or with the first token on the previous line if its arguments break over multiple lines.

+### `AlignTernaryOperators`, if enabled (call 1: `processTokens()`)

+If a ternary or null coalescing operator has a leading newline, a callback is registered to align it with its expression.

 ### `AlignChains`, if enabled (call 2: _`callback`_)

 Object operators in a chain of method calls are aligned with a given token.